 Like with any work calendar, sharing could be blocked by your organization.
 If you’re unable to share your Outlook Calendar, contact your IT admin.

-How to share Google Calendar with an iCloud Calendar
+How to share a Google Calendar with an Apple Calendar

 If you’re using an Apple Calendar connected to iCloud, you can share it with your Google Calendar by making a public URL.